-And although the specific strength of human culture and narration is the possibility to make conversation across centuries and continents.
+And although the specific strength of human culture and narration is the possibility to make conversations across centuries and continents.

 I wonder especially about the literary telling of animals.
 Is there another category that may be spoken and written about as if those included were a lump?
-Defined without power analysis in lump, discussed and characterized psychologically in lump ?
+Defined in lump without power analysis, discussed and characterized psychologically in lump ?

 Jacques Derrida named the human constructed concept of animals, violence.
-The violence to gather and transform to a toy, to mere nourishment, to one and the same, to one sole thing.
+The violence to gather and transform into a toy, into mere nourishment, into one and the same, into one sole thing.

-Scientific facts show that there may be a greater difference between individuals within a species, than what may be found between the species.
+Scientific facts show that there may be a larger difference between individuals within a sort of species, than what may be found between the species.
 That there is a greater difference between, for instance, the personalities within a dog breed (although the breed was created and formed by humans to erase this variation), than can be found between dog breeds.

 A wonderful reality.
 The evolutionary drift of variation and diverseness does not let itself be tamed without difficulty.
 The swarm of physical psychological human beings, and other beings, does not let itself get easily subdued.